-2 Russian soccer players paroled in brawl case
+2 Russian soccer players let out on parole in brawl case

 Kokorin was sentenced to 18 months in prison in May, while Mamayev was sentenced to 17 months, though both sentences were already reduced due to time spent in pre-trial detention.

-A district court in the western Belgorod region has ruled that “for the purpose of their correction, they do not need to serve the sentence in full.”
+A district court in the western Belgorod region ruled that “for the purpose of their correction, they do not need to serve the sentence in full.”

+In a statement on the decision to release the pair, along with Kokorin’s brother Kirill, the court said they had behaved well behind bars.

+“They did not commit any breaches of the detention regime and do not have disciplinary charges,” the statement said.
+“While serving their sentences, all three were employed in the prison colony’s sewing factory.”

+Kokorin and Mamayev’s trial was a media sensation in Russia, where they had already played the role of public villains in 2016 after being filmed partying in Monaco following the Russian team’s early elimination from the European Championship.

+The Russian prison service, often criticized over mistreatment of prisoners, used their detention for some rare positive publicity.
+That included Mamayev playing a soccer game in an exercise yard on Valentine’s Day while in pre-trial custody.

 They will be released on Sept.
 17 if there is no appeal from prosecutors.
-The court says prosecutors supported the parole.
+The court said prosecutors supported the parole.

 Kokorin has played 48 times for Russia, while Mamayev made 15 international appearances from 2010-16.
+Kokorin is a free agent, though Zenit hasn’t ruled out re-signing, while Krasnodar has tried to cancel its contract with Mamayev.

 More AP soccer: https://apnews.com/tag/apf-Soccer and https://twitter.com/AP_Sports